Disruptive mix of snow and ice likely in D.C. area Thursday

 What we know

-- The morning rush on Thursday is likely to be a mess.
+- The morning rush Thursday is likely to be a mess.

-- A cold high-pressure system will be located to our north providing the area with a feed of cold air from the north.
+- A cold high-pressure system will be to our north providing the area with a feed of cold.

-- A storm lifting northeastward towards the region will help bring moisture from the Gulf of Mexico into our region.
+- A storm lifting northeastward toward the region will help bring in moisture from the Gulf of Mexico.

-- The storm is likely to track to our south and east putting us on the cold side of the storm.
+- The storm is likely to track to our south and east, putting us on the cold side of the storm.

-- The precipitation will likely start as snow or a snow-sleet mix arriving between predawn and sunrise with temperatures in the 20s.
+- The precipitation will probably start as snow or a snow-sleet mix arriving between predawn and sunrise with temperatures in the 20s.
 This will lead to precipitation rapidly coating roads across the area.

 - The snow is likely to change to sleet and freezing rain as the day progresses.
-However, the models have been trending colder, leading to questions about how long the snow might last before the changeover
+However, the models have been trending colder, leading to questions about how long the snow might last before the changeover.

-- Untreated surfaces are likely to remain icy and slick through the day as the temperatures across most of the region will remain below freezing.
+- Untreated surfaces are likely to remain icy and slick through the day as temperatures across most of the region will remain below freezing.

 - The precipitation is likely to end across the area late Thursday night into early Friday.